Eloy Jiménez Player Props: White Sox vs. Rangers

-Eloy Jimenez -- with an on-base percentage of .250 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the Chicago White Sox versus the Texas Rangers, with Nathan Eovaldi on the hill, on June 20 at 8:10 PM ET.
+On Wednesday, Eloy Jimenez (.227 on-base percentage in past 10 games, 73 points below season-long percentage) and the Chicago White Sox play the Texas Rangers, whose starting pitcher will be Martin Perez.
+First pitch is at 8:10 PM ET.

 Eloy Jiménez Game Info & Props vs. the Rangers